pigment/inputs/README.md

 Quick Start
 -----------
 Download using the link above.
-Include the stylesheet, icon file, Modernizr, and CSS3PIE to your project:
+Include the stylesheet, icon file, Modernizr, and CSS3PIE to your project.

     <link rel="stylesheet" href="css/inputs.css">
     <!--[if lte IE 8]>